JaronThompson/MCMC/README.md

 # MCMC
-Implementation of Metropolis algorithm for performing Markov chain Monte Carlo for parameter estimation
+Implementation of Metropolis Hastings algorithm for performing Markov chain Monte Carlo for parameter estimation